 In 2020, Thomas achieved a remarkable milestone with the release of his self-titled debut album, swiftly claiming the top spot on the iTunes jazz charts.
 Currently, his band is diligently working on their highly anticipated second project, "Reimagined Dream."
 The lead single from this upcoming endeavor, titled "Cookie Jar," has already garnered significant attention, courtesy of its iconic tagline, "You've been tempted by the cookie jar!"
 Thomas' distinct vocal stylings, often drawing comparisons to iconic figures like Philip Bailey, coupled with his admiration for Al Jarreau, have positioned him as one of the foremost countertenor voices of the 21st century.

 A double-graduate of Morgan State University, as Vocal Studies Alum, and a second (B.A) in Speech Communication, Thomas further expanded his musical education by earning a Master of Music in Music Theatre Vocal Pedagogy (M.M.) from Carthage College.
-Thomas imparts his vast knowledge and expertise as a Contemporary Voice Specialist, serving on the voice faculty of Columbia College of Chicago and Howard University, as Assistant Professor of Voice Jazz Studies, and Director of HU Jazz Singers.
+Thomas imparts his vast knowledge and expertise as a Contemporary Voice Specialist, serving on the voice faculty of Columbia College of Chicago.

 As the CEO and Founder of Allen Studios, LLC, he has embarked on entrepreneurial ventures, establishing his own artistic domain, aspiring singers to reach new vocal heights in their music careers through 1:1 lessons/coachings; even preparing high schoolers for auditions into reputable music programs.
 If you're interested, please email us at email@example.com or fill out form below.